What is an internet cookie?

 You open your web browser and search for a product.
-It doesn’t matter what it is, maybe you wanted to buy it, but they didn’t have it in your size.
+It doesn’t matter what it is.
+Maybe you wanted to buy it, but they didn’t have it in your size.
 Perhaps they had your size, but it was too expensive.
-Maybe after browsing, you realize that there wasn’t anything that interesting.
+Maybe after browsing, you realize that there wasn’t anything that interested you.
 Whatever the case may be, you know you won’t escape the impending wave.
 You know what I’m referring to.
 The next thing you know, you can’t surf the web or browse social media without being bombarded by ads for a product you may not even want.
 Gone are the days of “just looking.”

 We’ve all been there before.

 It’s time to remember some words of warning from Laura Numeroff’s first book in her If you give… series: “If you give a mouse a cookie, he’ll probably ask for a glass of milk.”